NLESC-JCER/run-cpp-on-web/react/README.md

 );
 ```

 We can combine the heading, form and result components and all the states and `handleSubmit` function into the `App` React component and its rendering and save it as `app.js`.
-If you are lazy, you can find the code from [here](https://github.com/NLESC-JCER/run-cpp-on-web/blob/master/react/app.js).
+You can find the resulting code [here](https://github.com/NLESC-JCER/run-cpp-on-web/blob/master/react/app.js).

 Like before, we also need to host the files in a web server with